-Information on chemical product Volume rela Volume related information Storage Location LOT Number Expiry Date- OPTIONAL DS Information Chemical formulation Chemical formulator (manufacturer) Chemical supplier ZDHC use category Monthly usage (amount) Monthly usage (unit) ZDHC MRSL conformance level, if registered Name/type of certification Valid until SDS date of issue Insert the full name of the formulation, including any prefix/suffix to the name.
-This is the formulation Insert the name of the chemical formulator of the formulation as given in the SDS or container label Insert name of the supplier of the formulation in case it is not purchased from the manufacturer (formulator) dropdown menu Insert the amount of this chemical formulation used within the month of the CIL Define the unit of monthly usage e.g. kg. litres etc Choose level (Not- Registered, Registered, 1,2,3) from dropdown standard Write the date of validity of the certificate (dd/mm/yyyy) Add location of Storage on site Add the lot number of the drum/ chemical product in storage the chemical product (dd/mm/yyyy) Insert date as written on the SDS document (dd/mm/yyyy)- if blank that means SDS is missing 1.2.a.
+Information on chemical product Volume related information ZDHC MRSL Storage Location LOT Number Expiry Date- OPTIONAL DS Information Chemical formulation Chemical formulator (manufacturer) Chemical supplier ZDHC use category Monthly usage (amount) Monthly usage (unit) ZDHC MRSL conformance level, if registered Name/type of certification Valid until SDS date of issue Insert the full name of the formulation, including any prefix/suffix to the name.
+This is the formulation Insert the name of the chemical formulator of the formulation as given in the SDS or container label formulation in case It is not purchased from the manufacturer dropdown menu the use category that best describes the Insert the amount of this chemical formulation used within the month of the CIL Define the unit of monthly usage e.g. kg, litres etc Choose level (Not- Registered, Registered, 1,2,3) from dropdown Insert certification standard Write the date of validity of the certificate (dd/mm/yyyy) Add location of Storage on site Add the lot number of the drum/ chemical product in storage Exipry date of the chemical product (dd/mm/yyyy) Insert date as written on the SDS document (dd/mm/yyyy)- if blank that means SDS is missing 1.2.a.
 Bleaching 300 kg Level 1 GOTS 5.0 Tox FMD 20.10.2020 01.05.2022 15.10.2018